ahbuss/Simkit/Readme.txt

 Compilation Instructions
 ----------- ------------

-If you have the source files, there sould be an Ant build file called build.xml.
+If you have the source files, there should be an Ant build file called build.xml.
 Executing the dist target ("ant dist" on the command line) will create all the necessary files in a "dist" directory.
 The important file is simkit.jar, that should be put on the classpath of any Java application that uses it.
-The source files should be supplied with the distribution in a file called simkit-src.jar, and can be unpacked with the jar tool or with any zip application (e.g. WinZip).
+The source files should be supplied with the distribution in a file called simkit-src.jar, and can be unpacked with the jar tool or with any zip application (e.g. 7-zip, http://www.7-zip.org/).

 The key Ant targets are as follows: